ThomasByr/RL-CartPole/README.md

 rm -r -Force models/*
 ```

 Please note that the training could take up to 5 minutes depending on your hardware and / or the specified goals of the model.
+Please type `python .\main --help` to view the launching available options.

 ## ⚖️ License